hjbbrooks/EEB-587/Getting-Started-with-PhyloMeth.md

 ## R Markdown

 #This is an R Markdown document that I, Heather Brooks, have edited from within RStudio and pushed to Github.
+I want to make this look good on Github so I am changing the file format.

 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.